Police Health provides benefits for a range of recognised Complementary Therapies within extras cover.

 - One benefit is payable per day per person insured under a policy.
 If an insured person receives a consultation from two different providers under Complementary Therapies on the same day, then a benefit will be paid for only one of the consults.

-- If a service provider is recognised for more than one modality, say homeopathy and aromatherapy, and provides both services to you on the same day, then a benefit will only be paid for one service.
+- If a service provider is recognised for more than one modality, say Remedial Massage Therapy and Myotherapy, and provides both services to you on the same day, then a benefit will only be paid for one service.